osher/should.as/README.md

 The property is a handler referenece (effectively a method) that when you invoke it it returns an instance of a `tdd.Should` object that implements all it takes to keep the language close enough to english.

+Since this static constructor is called as part of the test-framework - it only happen in run-time on test runners.
+Your production code stays clean.

 I'll probably add some propper README.md later, and more awsome member functions to tdd.Should